shyam343/sahsimple_webpage/README.md

 - Navigation Menu: A horizontal menu with three links for easy navigation.
  # Files Included
 * index.html - The main HTML file for the webpage.
-/ styles.css - The CSS file for styling the webpage.
++ styles.css - The CSS file for styling the webpage.

+ ## License
+This project is licensed under the MIT License - see the LICENSE file for details.